akheron/optics-ts/docs/reference-mc.md

 prism, i.e. a prism.

-Which methods each optic type has depends on the composition rules presented in [Types of optics](#types-of-optics).
+Which methods each optic type has depends on the composition rules presented in [Rules of composition](#rules-of-composition).
 For example, the `.prop()` method creates a lens, so a getter has that method because you can compose a getter and a lens.
 On the other hand, the `.appendTo()` method, which creates a setter, is not available in a getter, because getters cannot be composed with setters.

 ## Type parameters